AlissonMM/rpg-xp-plugin-paper-minecraft/README.md

 ## 🌍 Overview / Visão Geral

 This plugin was created to make RPG-style Minecraft servers more immersive.
-Born from a need within the TKCraft server — a Brazilian Minecraft world that seeks to recreate the First Age from the tales of J.R.R.
-Tolkien, inspired by The Silmarillion — this plugin brings a touch of lore and realism to every player.
+Born from a need within the **TKCraft** server — a Brazilian Minecraft world that seeks to recreate the **First Age** from the tales of **J.R.R.
+Tolkien**, inspired by *The Silmarillion* — this plugin brings a touch of lore and realism to every player.
 Each player’s XP level is displayed below their nickname, allowing administrators to easily enable, disable, or customize the display through intuitive commands.

 Este plugin foi criado para tornar servidores de Minecraft com estilo RPG mais imersivos.
-Ele nasceu da necessidade do servidor TKCraft, um servidor brasileiro de Minecraft que busca recriar a Primeira Era dos contos de J.R.R.
-Tolkien, inspirada no livro O Silmarillion.
+Ele nasceu da necessidade do servidor **TKCraft**, um servidor brasileiro de Minecraft que busca recriar a **Primeira Era** dos contos de **J.R.R.
+Tolkien**, inspirada no livro *O Silmarillion*.
 O nível de XP de cada jogador é exibido abaixo do apelido do personagem, e os administradores podem facilmente ativar, desativar ou personalizar essa exibição através de comandos simples e diretos.

 ---